-- This item appears only when you move the BIOS_FLASHBACK jumper cap to pins 1-2: BIOS MENU. - Refer to 2.
-BIOS flash setting (6-pin BIOS_FLASHBACK) in 2.6 Jumpers for further information.
+- Į - This item appears only when you move the BIOS_FLASHBACK jumper cap to pins 1-2: BIOS MENU. - Refer to 2.
+BIOS flash setting (6-pin BIOS_FLASHBACK) in 2.6 Slide switch and jumper for further information.

 Now BIOS status